Heroin chic: Rise and fall

 This waifish, emaciated look was the basis of the 1993 advertising campaign of Calvin Klein for his perfume Obsession featuring Kate Moss.
 Film director and actor Vincent Gallo contributed to the development of the image through his Calvin Klein fashion shoots.

 In 1995, Playboy published an article on Heroin chic, following a young and successful heroin user and its elite crew in Los Angeles, saying "Far from being anomalous, they are part of a new breed of talent that has recently infiltrated the culture factory.
 They are hip, motivated, educated--and on dope.
 They are the heroin achievers".

 Perry Farrell (former lead singer Jane's Addiction) said "I think it's great" when talking about heroin in an interview.
 Kurt Cobain and his wife Courtney Love were notorious struggling heroin users, turning heroin use into a "dysfunctional glamour" of rock culture.
 The movie industry created more heroin sequences in its edgy movies (Naked Lunch, Rush, Killing Zoe, Fresh, Ed Wood).
 Some actors adopted the trend so fully that the line between strungout look and actual junky was blurred.
 Johnny Depp opened The Viper Room in front of which River Phoenix overdosed from a speedball (mix cocaine and heroin) at age 23, hinting at the substances used inside.
-In fashion, where heroin chic means "looking scruffy on a higher budget' a group of heroin top models called themselves 'Gia's Girls' in reference to the fallen heroin user Gia Carangi.
+In fashion, where heroin chic means "looking scruffy on a higher budget' a group of heroin top models called themselves 'Gia's Girls' in reference to the deceased heroin user Gia Carangi.

 The trend eventually faded, in part due to the heroin-related death of prominent fashion photographer Davide Sorrenti in 1997.
 Journalist Amy Spindler described Sorrenti's death as "like a small bomb going off", extinguishing public denial of heroin use in the fashion world.
 The term heroin chic itself was coined at Sorrenti's wake by editor Ingrid Sischy, who commented: "This is heroin, this isn't chic.
 This has got to stop, this heroin chic."
 After his death, Sorrenti's mother, Francesca Sorrenti, led a public campaign against the use of heroin in fashion, after which the promotion of heroin chic subsided.

 In 1999, Vogue dubbed Brazilian supermodel Gisele Bündchen "The Return of the Sexy Model" and the end of the heroin chic era.